Constructive proofs for the standard translation of many-sorted to unsorted predicate logic: Second-order logic

 In this section, we show that van Dalen's translation from second-order logic to unsorted first-order logic goes through.
 Our presentation differs slightly from van Dalen's but is easily seen to be equivalent.

-\begin{definition} The logical signs of second-order logic ($\mathrm{SOL}$) are those of $\mathrm{FOL}$ together with, for each $n\geq 0$, a countably infinite set of \emph{$n$-ary predicate variables} $\mathrm{Var}_n$, pairwise disjoint and disjoint from $\mathrm{Var}$.
-We use uppercase letters for variables from $\mathrm{Var}_n$ and write $X^n$ to indicate that $X\in \mathrm{Var}_n$.
+\begin{definition} The logical signs of second-order logic ($\mathrm{SOL}$) are those of $\mathrm{FOL}$ together with a countably infinite set of \emph{$n$-ary predicate variables} $\mathrm{Var}_n$ for each $n\geq 0$.
+These are taken to be pairwise disjoint and disjoint from $\mathrm{Var}$.
+We use uppercase letters for the variables of $\mathrm{Var}_n$ and write $X^n$ to indicate $X\in \mathrm{Var}_n$.
+Similarly, we write $R^n$ to indicate that the relation symbol $R$ has arity $n$.
 A \emph{second-order term} of arity $n$ is an $n$-ary predicate variable or an $n$-ary relation symbol from $L$.
-We count $\bot$ as a second-order term of arity~$0$.
+We count $\bot$ as a second-order term of arity $0$.